hotrodorm/hotrod/hotrod-project/docs/roadmap.md

 Version 4.2:

-- Query Set Operators.
+- Set Operators.
 Combine queries with UNION, INTERSECT, and EXCEPT including their DISTINCT and ALL variants.

 Version 5.0: